Amarjeet2909/amarjeet2909/README.md

 - 🌱 Currently pursuing B.Tech in Computer Science & Engneering (2020-2024)

-- 👨‍💻 All of my projects are available at [https://www.linkedin.com/in/amarjeet-cse/](https://www.linkedin.com/in/amarjeet-cse/)
+- 👨‍💻 All of my projects are available here at my GitHub account

 - 📫 How to reach me **ak4348225@gmail.com**